Nguyễn Quang Hải (footballer, born 1997): Under-16 to under-20

-Under-23 national team
+Under-23

-Quang Hải was first called up to the U23 national team for a friendly against the Malaysia U23 in February 2017.
+Quang Hải was first called up to the U23 national team for a friendly against the Malaysia U-23 team in February 2017.
 He was then included in the Vietnam squad for the 2017 Southeast Asian Games.
-In the decisive game against Thailand, he was on the bench for the first half, and immediately made an impact in the second one, being fouled by Ratthanakorn Maikami in the penalty area.
-Nguyễn Công Phượng, however, missed the spot-kick as Vietnam lost 3–0 and was eliminated.
+In a decisive game against Thailand, he was on the bench for the first half, but immediately made an impact in the second after being fouled by Ratthanakorn Maikami in the penalty area.
+Nguyễn Công Phượng, however, missed the spot-kick; Vietnam went on to lose 3-0 and was eliminated from the tournament.

 The appointment of head coach Park Hang-seo saw a significant improvement in the under-23 team hierarchy, as Quang Hải started becoming untouchable in the team's front 3.
-He was widely praised as a national hero during the historic 2018 AFC U-23 Championship campaign, as the Vietnam U23 upset major title contenders en route to their very first continental final.
+He was widely praised as a national hero during the historic 2018 AFC U-23 Championship campaign, as the Vietnam U-23 upset major title contenders en route to their very first continental final.

-Quang Hải had been instrumental for the team from the group stage, scoring both of the team's 2 goals.
-The one against Australia ensured him a Man of the match award.
+Quang Hải had been instrumental for the team from the group stage, scoring both of the team's 2 goals; the goal against Australia ensured him a man of the match award.
 He also converted his penalty kick during the shootout in the quarterfinal against Iraq, thus securing Vietnam a spot in the semi-final.
-Quang Hải's performance against the Qatar in the semi-final was widely believed to be his most plausible.
-Quang Hải leveled the score with a low range half-volley in the 69th minute, only for Almoez Ali to regained Qatar's lead in the 87th.
-He immediately struck back, beautifully controlled the loose ball following a free-kick, then faking a shot to dribble past through two defenders flamboyantly before placing the shot into the far corner; all happened within a minute from the Almoez Ali's goal.
-He later missed his own in the penalty-shootout, but Vietnam ended up winning 4–3 and advanced to the final.
-In the final, Quang Hải once again impressed, equalized the score with a free-kick goal.
-The goal, nicknamed "rainbow in the snow" by the media, has become a symbol for the unprecedented emotional excitement brought to the Vietnamese people by the historic campaign, as well as the national spirit that goes with it.
+Quang Hải's performance against Qatar in the semi-final was widely believed to be his best.
+Quang Hải leveled the score with a low range half-volley in the 69th minute, only for Almoez Ali to regain Qatar's lead in the 87th.
+He immediately struck back, controlling a loose ball following a free kick, then faking a shot to dribble past through two defenders before placing the shot into the far corner; this happened within a minute following Almoez Ali's goal.
+He later missed his penalty kick in the shootout, but Vietnam ended up winning 4–3 and advanced to the final.
+In the final, Quang Hải once again impressed, equalizing the score with a free kick goal.
+The goal, nicknamed "rainbow in the snow" by the media, has become a symbol for the unprecedented emotional excitement brought to the Vietnamese people by the historic campaign, as well as the national spirit that went with it.
 The goal was later voted as the goal of the tournament.
-Vietnam, however, lost to the Uzbekistan in the last minute of extra time.
+Vietnam, however, lost to Uzbekistan in the last minute of extra time of the final.